mailgun/documentation/source/api-inbox-placement.rst

-state                    string       Whether or not the mailbox has received a message originating_ip           string       The IP address from which the message came from (if available) tags                     array        The folder, or labels of where the message ended up. spf                      string       SPF email authentication results.
-Possible values are "pass" and "fail". dkim                     string       Results from DKIM evaluation.
-Possible values are "pass" and "fail". dmarc                    string       DMARC email authentication results.
-Possible values include "pass" and "fail".
+state                    string       Whether or not the mailbox has received a message originating_ip           string       The IP address from which the message came from (if available) tags                     array        The folder, or labels of where the message ended up. spf                      string       SPF email authentication results (if available).
+Possible values are "pass", "fail", and "missing/not-set". dkim                     string       Results from DKIM evaluation (if available).
+Possible values are "pass", "fail", and "missing/not-set". dmarc                    string       DMARC email authentication results (if available).
+Possible values are "pass", "fail", and "missing/not-set".
 =====================    =========    ======================================================================================================================

 Get Available Result Filters